- What is Digital Risk Management?

 - How Monte Carlos Simulation will help to answer the question and concerns of key stakeholders.

-Combined power of digital electronics (digital) and computing are leading to lively recombinant innovations that are reshaping the business.
+The combined power of digital electronics (digital) and computing are leading to lively recombinant innovations that are reshaping the business.
 Word.
 More and more tech.
 Companies are securing place in Combined power of digital electronics (digital) and computing are leading to lively recombinant innovations that are reshaping the business world.
-More and more tech. companies are securing place in top 100 among fortune 500 companies.
-[Add forbes or Mackenzie research)
+More and more tech. companies are securing a place in the top 100 among fortune 500 companies.

-Even integration of virtual (data, data analytics, AI, VR, AR, neural networks) and physical products ( robots, drones, 3D printers) are increasing leading to solving very complex problems which were not possible earlier.
+Even the integration of virtual (data, data analytics, AI, VR, AR, neural networks) and physical products (robots, drones, 3D printers) is increasing leading to solving very complex problems which were not possible earlier.

 One this is common in digital project that is coding.
 Scrum, Agile and Kanban are very much integrated for progressive elaboration and developing software development project.
-Although agility is major concept in IT project management, but still waterfall with gating review is predominant for program management.
-Some how for digital projects, interfacing is challenging and require to follow schedule and cost estimating best practices to avoid pitfalls during execution to avoid program failure.
+Although agility is a major concept in IT project management, but still waterfall with gating review is predominant for program management.
+Some how for digital projects, interfacing is challenging and require following schedule and cost estimating best practices to avoid pitfalls during execution to avoid program failure.

 Whether it’s waterfall or agile project management, project schedule is utmost to plan and tack project activities.
-Agile project schedule is required to be developed, to portray incremental and iterative activities.
-Define short development please in schedule i.e. Sprint.
+The Agile project schedule is required to be developed, to portray incremental and iterative activities.
+Define short development please in schedule, i.e. Sprint.
 Sprint is defined by the available time “timebox and resources.
 It will help to schedule to estimate time and cost simultaneously.
 Velocity helps to measure work completed, planned vs actual, during single Phase or sprint.

 Project schedule drives the project execution.
 The project often slip their schedules.
 Schedule delay, for whatever reason, is resulting in losing monetary benefits, unsatisfied management and losing the opportunity to gain potential market share.
 A single delay in executing a “Story” can cause financial loss and reputational loss together.
 After creating the schedule, reviewing the schedule with project management team (PMT) is helpful to identify and correct any schedule error.